 Conventional Intravenous Blood Sampling

-- Since this is the dominant method globally, it’s not difficult to find a location that will perform this type of blood sampling for you.
+- Since this is the dominant collection method globally, it’s not difficult to find a location that will perform this type of blood sampling for you.

 - Skilled & trained phlebotomist required to perform the sample collection.